racket/racket/racket/src/cs/README.txt

      - The Racket "thread" layer provides `start-atomic` and `end-atomic` to prevent Racket-thread swaps.

-       These are the same opertations as provided by `ffi/unsafe/atomic`.
+       These are the same operations as provided by `ffi/unsafe/atomic`.

      - Disabling Chez Scheme interrupts will also disable Racket